Nordstrom/ctrace/README.md

 # ctrace
-Canonical OpenTracing.  ctrace is a Canonical [OpenTracing](http://opentracing.io/) output specification.
+Canonical Trace.  ctrace is a Canonical [OpenTracing](http://opentracing.io/) output specification.

 ## Why
 [OpenTracing](http://opentracing.io) is a young specification and for most (if not all) SDK implementations, output format and wire protocol are specific to the backend platform implementation.  ctrace attempts to decouple the format and wire protocol from the backend tracer implementation.